alburycatalina/Personal-Research-Website/README.md

  # Step 3: Make a Site and choose a Theme

-Make a folder for your website and change the terminal directory to it.

-`cd ~/Website`

-Then, make a new site with hugo in a new directory:
+Still in your "Personal_Website" folder, make a new site with Hugo.

-`hugo new site personal-website`
+In terminal, paste `hugo new site .\ --force`.
+You will see that hugo creates a file structure with folders named things like "static", "layout" and more.
+There will also be a file named `config.toml` which will be important soon.

 Hugo has a wealth of user created website themes that you can browse [here](https://themes.gohugo.io/).
+Most come with great guides on how to use them.

-Let's try out the [Jane theme](https://themes.gohugo.io/themes/hugo-theme-jane/) as an example.
+Let's try out the [Cactus theme](https://themes.gohugo.io/themes/hugo-theme-cactus/) as an example.
+Head to the link, click the yellow download button.
+This will take you to the theme's github page with instructions.

+From Cactus' info page, we can use the following code to add the theme to our website:

+`git clone https://github.com/monkeyWzr/hugo-theme-cactus.git themes/cactus`

-# Step 4: Edit Template
+# Step 4: Edit Theme & Preview

-Edit config.toml for website address.
-Static folder usually holds pictures etc.
+Most sites will allow most changes to be done on the `config.toml` file.
+It is at least mandatory that you change the base URL to the URL of your site (ex: (your username).github.io).

+Let's update this in the `config.toml` file, along with changing the main page title and description.
+Save the `config.toml` when your changes are complete.

+Note: The "static" folder usually holds photos and files for uploading.

+Tip: For quick editing, identify which aspect of text you'd like to change and cmd+F the text in the config.toml file to identify it and change it.

-`Hugo server -D`
+You can see what the site looks like locally by running  `Hugo server -D`

+The return will be a localhost URL, which you can preview in your browser.

 # Step 5: Commit & Publish

+When the website is complete, host it on your Github page and share the link to your friends, family, colleagues, and mortal enemies.

+In the Github repo, go to Settings > Pages > Change "Source" to "Main."
+If done correctly, you should get a message along the lines of "Your site is ready to be published at https://username.github.io.
+Successs!

+Finalize the page by simply running `hugo` in your website directory.

+It can take 5-10 minutes for published changes in your Github repo to be reflected in the live page.

+In the future, edit website files and use the follwoing commands to push and commit website edits to the directory.

+`git commit -A`
+`git push -u origin master`